Board of Advisors

 Walter Adams

-Chief Executive Officer, EVI Holdings
+Chair of the FINS Strategic Advisory Board (SAB) & Chief Executive Officer, EVI Holdings

-Walt is a seasoned and highly successful business development and service delivery professional with 25 plus years multi-national experience in Federal, international, and commercial markets.
+Mr. Walt Adams is a seasoned and highly successful business development and service delivery professional with 25 plus years multi-national experience in federal, international, and commercial markets.
 He has in-depth knowledge and experience in Federal Civil, DoD, DHS, and Intelligence Community procurement and source selection practices including capture planning and managing proposal responses for large-scale GWACs, IDIQs, BPAs, small business set asides, sole source, and single award bids.

-Walt has deep subject matter expertise in telecommunications, netcentric IT systems, systems administration, and network security.
+Mr. Adams has deep subject matter expertise in telecommunications, netcentric IT systems, systems administration, and network security.
 He also has extensive experience qualifying and pursuing international business, including C4ISR support in Saudi Arabia, nuclear engineering support for Poland, cellular and fiber network deployments in Cambodia, as well as global network and IT strategies for multinational pharmaceutical conglomerates in Europe, Latin America, Middle East, and Asia Pacific.

 General Michael Ennis